-*Wyoming: While the state Capitol is known to the public as a gun-free zone and one state Senator informs us that is definitely the case, according to a news report we found, legislators are carrying concealed handguns.
+Wyoming: While the state Capitol is known to the public as a gun-free zone and one state Senator informs us that is definitely the case, according to a news report we found, legislators are carrying concealed handguns.
 The claim is that there is a quiet understanding between Capitol Security and the Legislators as to who is carrying.
-This Capitol does have metal detectors.
+The current Capitol is a temporary building and does not have metal detectors.

 Despite all these states that allow concealed or open carry in state Capitols, things have gone very smoothly, and no cases involved anyone being hurt and none involved a civilian who was allowed to carry in the Capitols.
 There are five incidents of legislators temporarily misplacing their guns.
 Out of all the Capitols that allow some form of legal carry, we have only found two cases of an accidental discharge of a firearm (no harm occurred).
 This took place at the Kentucky State Capitol (2014) and also the Virginia Capitol (2006).
 There is also one other case in New Hampshire (2016) where a legislator accidentally dropped his gun, but the gun didn’t discharge and no one was harmed.

 Colorado: February 19, 2014, “Rep. Jonathan Singer found a black canvas bag under the table where lawmakers sit.
 Inside, Singer discovered a loaded handgun that belonged to Rep. Jared Wright, R-Fruita, who sits next to him on the House Local Government committee.”